gregsaun/prusa_i3_bear_upgrade/doc/openbuilds_stores_list.md

 You can contribute to those tables using [this issue](https://github.com/gregsaun/prusa_i3_bear_upgrade/issues/4).
 Thanks!

 ## Official distributors

-Here are the official distributors of the Bear Upgrade kit.
-All distributors are following [tolerances](vslot_specs_tolerances_0.2.pdf) to ensure quality cuts and we are working actively together to make every customers happy.
+Official distributors are selling a kit with all screws and extrusions ready for the upgrade, you will only need to print latest 3D printed parts.

+All distributors are following [specifications](doc/vslot_specs_tolerances_0.2.pdf) to ensure you will have a perfectly squared Bear.
+All distributors are using professional machines dedicated to cut aluminum extrusion (like CNC machines).
+In case your extrusion is out of specifications, you can get a replacement for free.
+We have created a dedicated support channel in case customers have more technical questions or need information for a custom build.

 * ![all3d makers logo](distributors/all3dmakers_logo.png)
    All3D Makers (US)